 PPP compensation pools were funded in 2016 and 2014.
 No PPP awards were earned in 2015.
 The value of a PPP award earned by an NEO is reported as compensation in the year the award is earned by the NEO on the date of determination by the Compensation Committee.
 In 2014, PPP was amended to allow the Compensation Committee to grant awards with the equity percentage over 50% and the remainder in cash.
 The cash awards earned by the NEOs in 2016 and 2014 under PPP are included as "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table for Fiscal Year 2016 for the respective year.
-The equity awards (LTIP Units) are included as "Stock Awards" in the Summary Compensation Table for Fiscal Year 2016 for the respective year.
+The equity awards (LTIP Units) are included as "Stock Awards" in the Summary Compensation Table for Fiscal Year 2016 for Table for Fiscal Year 2016 for the respective Year.